syre-data/version_converter/README.md

 ## License

-`version-converter` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`syre-version-converter` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.